telosys-tools-bricks/telosys-editor-notepadplusplus/README.md

 In Notepad++ **main menu** :
    **Langage > User Defined Language > Define your language...**

+For each UDL file to install :

-1) Import the UDL file for ".vm"
+- 1) Import the UDL file

     - Button **[ Import... ]**
        - Choose an ".xml" file provided by Telosys
        - If all goes well the message "Import succesful" is displayed

-2) Save the imported UDL
+- 2) Save the imported UDL

     - Button **[ Save as.. ]**
        - Enter a name for the new UDL (e.g. "Telosys VM")

 Note :
 The new User Defined Language is stored in the Notepad++ file "userDefineLang.xml"